-Make a note of this: divine creation wants nothing but the best for us.
+Make a note of this: Divine creation wants nothing but the best for us.
 If we can confront our doubt that this is true, we can start to establish trust.
-We can come to have faith in the abundance of life by looking at where we won’t let go and let God because that seems to connote resignation to an unfulfilled life.
-We can sense the shift in our inner being when we stop grabbing; we can then visualize ourselves in a patient, humble state of mind, confident that the universe will give us its best.
+We can come to have faith in the abundance of life by looking at where we won’t let go and let God.
+Because that seems to connote resignation to an unfulfilled life.
+We can sense the shift in our inner being when we stop grabbing.
+Then we can t visualize ourselves in a patient, humble state of mind, confident that the universe will give us its best.

-Abundance is floating around us constantly, but our clogged energy systems and defensive strategies create walls that close us off from it.
+Abundance is floating around us constantly.
+But our clogged energy systems and defensive strategies create walls that close us off from it.
 In a closed energy system, we see ourselves as paupers and don’t avail ourselves of our own wealth.
-Whether we want a relationship, a specific job, friends, people who will buy what we’re selling or receive what we’re giving or give us what we’re looking for, we need to live in an open energy system.
+Whether we want a relationship, a specific job or friends.
+Or maybe we’re looking for people who will buy what we’re selling or receive what we’re giving or give us what we’re looking for.
+To have what we want, we need to live in an open energy system.
 We must be willing to reach out into life and claim its riches.

 By the same token, when we won’t let go, we violate our own sense of integrity.
 Deep down, this makes us doubt ourselves and our right to be happy.
 To not let go then is like being a beggar, grasping at straws in an effort to be happy.
 But if we’re willing to let go, we can establish the fact of our ultimate richness deep in our psyche.
 This may mean we need to take a hard look at our illusions and pretenses, and all our little dishonesties.
 But cleared of these distortions, we will be rich indeed.